Deborah Fein, Ph.D., ABPP-Cn

 Kirsty Coulter, Ed.M., M.S.

-Kirsty is a fifth-year student in the Clinical Psychology Doctoral Program.
+Kirsty is a sixth-year student in the Clinical Psychology Doctoral Program.
+She is currently on internship in the Pediatric Neuropsychology track at Nicklaus Children's Hospital in Miami, FL.
 She has a background in early intervention for autism, and her research interests include individual differences in ASD presentation and progression, early intervention, and access to services.
 Kirsty completed her Bachelor’s degree in Psychology at McGill University in 2014.
 At McGill, she pursued a variety of research experiences, ranging from animal work to neuroimaging.
 After graduation, Kirsty worked in early intervention with children age 3-5 with Autism Spectrum Disorder (ASD) for two years in a publicly-funded clinic in Montreal.
 In 2017, she completed a Master’s in Mind, Brain, and Education at the Harvard Graduate School of Education.
 While in Boston, she worked for Dr. Charles Nelson, assisting on a project examining an early intervention in children at high genetic risk of developing ASD.
 In her free time, Kirsty enjoys camping and finding new trails to run.

 You can reach Kirsty at firstname.lastname@example.org.